 Why is the fraction shaded in the circle closer to the square than the fraction in the triangle?

 What are the widths of the strips in a triangle and circle if the areas of the five regions are equal?

 These are the initial responses of grade 5 pupils at the Vientiane International School (Vientiane, Lao PDR) to the prompt.
 The class has asked insightful questions, any one of which could lead to rich inquiry.

-Two pupils' notes show key vocabulary, calculations of the area of the circle, speculative propositions and provisional conclusions.
+Two pupils' notes (below) show key vocabulary, calculations of the area of the circle, speculative propositions and provisional conclusions.
 It demonstrates a deeply mathematical process that combines procedural knowledge with plausible reasoning.